 Coverdell ESA vs. 529 Plan: how they differ

-Until the Tax Cuts and Jobs Act (TCJA or tax reform), was passed in late 2017, 529 Plans, or Quality Tuition Programs (QTPs) could only be used for post-K-12 education.
-Now, both QTPs and Coverdell accounts can be used for K-12 education, as well as college and university.
+Until the Tax Cuts and Jobs Act (TCJA) was passed in late 2017, 529 Plans or Qualified Tuition Programs (QTPs) could only be used for post-K-12 education.
+Since then, both QTPs and Coverdell accounts can be used for K-12 education, as well as college and university.

 Are there any income limits for Coverdell ESAs?